Intensity-Modulated Radiation Therapy (IMRT)

 - Prostate cancer – IMRT is standard treatment now for treating localised prostate cancers and is often also used after an operation where the surgery (radical prostatectomy) has not removed all the cancer cells.
 IMRT allows higher doses to the prostate with a higher chance of controlling the cancer (cure).
 It also means that the lymph nodes can be more easily treated with reduced side effects than previously.
 The main organ close to the prostate that sometimes limited the dose that could safely be delivered is the rectum (lower bowel).
 IMRT allows the amount of rectum in the high dose area to be minimised.
 This means short and long-term side effects have become significantly less common.

 - Cervix and uterine (endometrial or womb) cancer – IMRT is commonly used to treat the cancer with or without pelvic lymph nodes.
 Again, IMRT increases accuracy, and reduces short-term and late effects, also relating mainly to bladder and bowel irradiation.

 Depending on the circumstances, the only minor disadvantage for patients having IMRT may be a slightly increased treatment time – though still only a few minutes per treatment.
 Other IMRT technologies, such as VMAT (volumetric modulated arc therapy), may reduce treatment time.
 IMRT may also give an overall larger body tissue dose (integral dose) due to low radiation doses delivered to tissues around the cancer.
 This may be relevant especially for young patients.
-Newer machines such as ‘Tomotherapy’ and ‘Cyber Knife’, available in some treatment centres, also deliver IMRT.
+Newer machines such as ‘Tomotherapy’ and ‘Cyber Knife’ are available in some treatment centres and can also deliver IMRT.